kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

     }
     ```

-2. Use the provided link to fetch information about the Kyma's URLs and CSR configuration.
+2. Use the provided link to fetch information about the Kyma URLs and CSR configuration.

     - Request:
     ```